Artist

 How much does The Doors make in a year?

-The Doors is modeled at $1.1M-$3.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+The Doors is estimated at $1.1M-$3.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does The Doors still make money?